 Best skis for groomed runs

-Also known as front-side (since you use them on the groomed, exposed side of the ski mountain) or on-piste skis (piste refers to the marked runs at ski areas that are typically covered with densely packed snow), these are the skis you’ll want if you stick to the typical runs and don’t plan on heading off into the powder.
+Also known as front-side (since you use them on the groomed, exposed side of the ski mountain) or on-piste skis (piste refers to the marked runs at ski areas that are typically covered with densely packed snow), these are the skis you’ll want if you stick to typical runs and don’t plan on heading off into the powder.
 Fuller says skis in this category “are designed to carve and hold a turn.”
 PSIA-AASI Alpine Team member Dustin Dyar says the Völkl Deacon 76 ski is a good option since “it works well on the harder snow and it’s easy enough to get a quality edge grip on the snow.”
 While racers use skis as narrow as 60 millimeters, Dyar says something like a 76 offers “a little bit more forgiveness” for casual skiers.
 He’s also a fan of the slightly wider Deacon 84 that he uses as an “all-mountain, go everywhere ski.”

-Ann Schorling, also a member of the PSIA-AASI Alpine Team, recommends skis from the Rossignol React line.
+Ann Schorling, who is also a member of the PSIA-AASI Alpine Team, recommends skis from the Rossignol React line.
 These R6 skis have a 74 millimeter waist-width that’s good for groomed snow, as they make it easier to turn quickly.
 Schorling says a ski like this “will pull me into a turn, but it won’t be so fast as to be really unwieldy.”

 Best powder skis

-If you’re in Utah, Colorado, or another area that gets a lot of fresh snow, you might also want to invest in a pair of powder skis for skiing on new snow or going off-piste.
+If you’re in Utah, Colorado, or another area that gets a lot of fresh snow, you might want a pair of powder skis for skiing on new snow or going off-piste.
 The extra width prevents you from sinking into deeper snow, and the skis don’t turn as fast (the wider shape gives them a longer turn radius), so they won’t accidentally steer you into undesirable terrain.
 At 117 millimeters, Dyar says the Völkl Confession offers “a great powder experience.”

 When it comes to powder skiing, Livingston says, “I always have to give my ticket to the Armada ARV JJ.
 It’s buttery, stable, and just a really fun ski to ski.
 I have an old pair hanging on my wall.
 That’s how much I love them.”
 Like many other powder skis, they’re constructed with a “rocker” tip and tail, which means the ends of the skis are slanted upward to more easily pivot and rotate on top of the snow.

-Best all-mountain skis
+Best skis for beginners